 a) Introduction

-You can download the 2022 version of the document “Clinical Decision Support Software” here.
+You can download the 2026 version of the “Clinical Decision Support Software” document here.

-For this, the FDA relies on the definition of the legal text, Article 520(o)(1)(E) of the Food, Drug and Cosmetic Act, or FD&C for short.
-Unfortunately, this text is so poorly written that the FDA now feels compelled to interpret it for the case of DSS.
+The FDA bases this on the definition in the legal text, Section 520(o)(1)(E) of the Food, Drug and Cosmetic Act, or FD&C for short.
+Unfortunately, this text is so poorly written that the FDA now feels compelled to interpret it in the case of DSS.

 b) Interpretation of the legal text

-Accordingly, software is only not a medical device if all the following conditions are met:
+According to this, software is only not a medical device if all of the following conditions are met:

-- It is NOT intended to capture, process, or analyze:
+- It is NOT used to capture, process, or analyze

 - medical images,